Dr. James Orr

 University of Queensland, Australia, 2025 - 2028

-My research project will leverage novel ecological theory to understand how the temporal synchronization of antibiotic and phage exposure influences the ecology and evolution of bacterial communities.
-I will be hosted in Dr. Andrew Letten’s microbial ecology research group.
-I will also work closely with Dr. Siobhán O’Brien at Trinity College Dublin and Dr. Jeremy Barr at Monash University.
+My research project leverages novel ecological theory to understand how the temporal synchronization of antibiotic and phage exposure influences the ecology and evolution of bacterial communities.
+I am hosted in Dr. Andrew Letten’s microbial ecology research group.
+I also work closely with Dr. Siobhán O’Brien at Trinity College Dublin and Dr. Jeremy Barr at Monash University.

 Postdoctoral Researcher